Free Acupressure Certificate

-Notice: North Carolina Accredited Acupressure In-person Fall 2020 Class has been Postponed indefinitely due to Covid-19
+Notice: North Carolina Accredited Acupressure In-person Classes have been Postponed indefinitely due to Covid-19

 Our Ageless Herbs founder Dr. Browne offers a real acupressure course with a bona fide degree.
 This holistic healer degree will allow you to provide acupressure to patients and set up your own clinic and herbal apothecary, or to work in a hospital or integrated medical clinic.